ZaidArshad/Decay-Level-Tool/README.md

 # Decay-Level-Tool

-## Project by Zaid Arshad.
-Developed from December 2021 to Present
+Project by Zaid Arshad.
+Developed from December 2021 to January 2022.

 ## Description
 The Decay Level Tool is a program that helps develop levels for the game “Decay”.